bootleg-dev/blog/content/posts/convolutional-neural-networks.md

     image: ""
 ---

-## Understanding Convolutional Neural Networks (CNNs)

-### Introduction
-Convolutional Neural Networks (CNNs) are a class of deep learning models designed to process visual data.
-They have revolutionized computer vision, enabling applications like image classification, object detection, and facial recognition.
+**Convolutional Neural Networks (CNNs)** are a class of deep learning models designed to process visual data.
 CNNs mimic the way the human brain processes visual information, making them incredibly powerful for visual tasks.

-### Key Concepts in CNNs
+## Key Concepts of CNN Components

-#### Convolution Operation
+### Convolutional Layer
+The convolutional layer applies filter(kernel) to the input image to extract features like edges and textures.

 - **Convolutional Layer:** The primary building block of a CNN, responsible for feature extraction.
 - **Filter (Kernel):** A small matrix that slides over the input image, performing multiplications and summations to produce a feature map.
 - **Feature Map (Activation Map):** The result of the convolution operation, highlighting important features such as edges, textures, and patterns.

-#### Activation Function
-- **ReLU (Rectified Linear Unit):** Introduces non-linearity to the model.
-It replaces negative values with zero, allowing the network to learn complex patterns.

-$$
-\text{ReLU}(x) = \max(0, x)
-$$

-#### Pooling Layer
-- **Max-Pooling:** Reduces the spatial dimensions of the feature map while retaining the most important information by selecting the maximum value within each window.
-- **Purpose:** Reduces computational complexity and helps the network become invariant to small translations of the input image.

-#### Flattening
-- **Flatten Layer:** Converts the 2D pooled feature maps into a 1D vector for the fully connected layers.
-- **Purpose:** Prepares the data for final classification or regression tasks.

-#### Fully Connected Layer
-- **Dense Layer:** Connects every neuron in one layer to every neuron in the next layer.
-- **Purpose:** Combines the extracted features to make final decisions.

-### Detailed Explanation of CNN Components

-#### Convolutional Layer
-The convolutional layer applies filters to the input image to extract features like edges and textures.

-- **Formula:**
+**Convolution operation**  allows the network to learn spatial hierarchies of features automatically from low-level to high-level.

 $$
 (I * K)(i, j) = \sum_{m=0}^{M-1} \sum_{n=0}^{N-1} I(i + m, j + n) K(m, n)